- Forms

 This pattern is much like the Vote To Promote pattern.
-It differs from the Vote To Promote pattern by having different end means.
-The end means is to allow users to guide other users about what is good and bad rather than to promote what is interesting.
+It differs from the Vote To Promote pattern by having different outcome.
+The outcome is to allow users to guide other users about what is good and bad rather than to promote what is interesting.

 The pattern consists of a number of mechanisms that work together:

-The Rate Content pattern promotes community participation and can assist you in parting out good quality content from bad quality content.
+The Rate Content pattern promotes community participation and can assist you in separating good quality content from bad quality content.
 This is especially useful when your website relies on user submitted content.

 Rating content is about handling risk from the user’s point of view.
 Will a user on eBay cheat me or is a book on amazon worthwhile my time and money?